MicrosoftDocs/Advertising/advertising/bingads-13/bulk-service/campaign.md

 Set this property to *TRUE* if you want the ads to be shown in the search user's time zone, and otherwise set it to *FALSE*.

 **Add:** Optional.
-If you do not specify this field or leave it empty, the default value of *FALSE* will be set and the account time zone will be used.<br/>
+If you do not specify this field or leave it empty, the default value of *FALSE* will be set and the account time zone will be used.
 **Update:** Optional.
 If no value is set for the update, this setting is not changed.
 **Delete:** Read-only